Rituximab

 What are the risks of using rituximab in pregnancy?

-Rituximab used in later pregnancy might affect the baby’s immune system for several months after birth.
+If you use rituximab in later pregnancy, it can potentially affect your baby’s immune system for up to six months after birth.
 Live vaccines should be avoided during this time.
-This means that the baby cannot be vaccinated against rotavirus (as this needs to be completed by four months) and is unlikely to be offered the BCG vaccine (if required) until they are at least six months old.
-A doctor will be able to advise about the best time for the baby to be given any live vaccinations.
+This means that your baby cannot be vaccinated against rotavirus (as this needs to be completed by four months).
+If your baby needs the live BCG vaccine (to protect against TB infection), your doctor will help you weigh up the benefits and possible risks to your baby.

 Alternatives